G3n-Avocato/Darkly/Upload - Improper file type handling/Ressources/README.md

 ## How to avoid

 * File format limitation: Limit allowed file types to only those necessary for the application.
-* Strong protection: Do not rely only on the MIME type nor the file extension to validate the uploaded file, as it can be easily bypassed.
+* Strong protection: Do not rely only on the MIME type nor the file extension to validate the uploaded file.
+For example you can use check the file's first bytes to verify its format (e.g., JPEG, PNG), or use specialized librairies such as `Pillow`.
 * Content Inspection: Thoroughly scan and validate the content of uploaded files, checking for malicious code or harmful content before making them accessible or processing them further.
 * Execute Permission Control: Ensure that directories used for storing uploaded files do not have execute permissions, preventing any script execution from those directories.
 * Sanitize Filenames: Remove all special, control, and Unicode characters from filenames and ensure filenames comply with strict regular expressions to prevent path traversal and injection attacks.